 Be more accepting

-Sometimes it’s not all that easy to gain an understanding of cultural difference, for whatever reason.
+Sometimes, for one reason or another, it’s not all that easy to understand some cultural differences.
 In these situations, the best approach is just to acknowledge that some people are different and to accept that that’s okay.
+You don’t have to understand, or even agree with, someone in order to accept them.

 Culturally different, with diverse opinions